lmfit/uncertainties/doc/user_guide.rst

 >>> print '1 digit for the uncertainty, percentage: {:.1u%}'.format(x)
 1 significant digit, percentage: (20+/-1)%

-When no *explicit* precision is given, the number of significant digits on the uncertainty is defined with the `Particle Data Group
+When **no explicit precision** is given, the number of significant digits on the uncertainty is defined with the `Particle Data Group
 <http://PDG.lbl.gov/2010/reviews/rpp2010-rev-rpp-intro.pdf>`_ rounding
-rules (these rules keep the number of digits small, while preventing the uncertainty from being displayed with a large relative error).
+rules (these rules keep the number of digits small, while preventing the uncertainty from being displayed with a large relative error):

+>>> print 'Automatic number of digits on the uncertainty: {}'.format(x) Automatic number of digits on the uncertainty: 0.200+/-0.010

 ..
 Common exponent: